AbdurrahmanFaris-Rizqullah/todo-list-social-api/README.md

 #### Authentication

-All API endpoints are protected and require authentication.
-You must include your authentication token in the request headers:
+All API endpoints require authentication.
+Include your token in request headers:

 ```
 Authorization: Bearer <your_token>